Medical Services | Health Information | Appointments | Education and Research | Jobs | About

 5. Storage.
 Store collectibles and clothes in plastic storage bins.

 6. Clothes dryer.
-Use an exhaust fan to vent moisture outside.
+Vent moisture outside.

 Entire house

 4. Weekly cleaning routine.
 Damp-mop wood or linoleum flooring and vacuum carpeting.
 Use a vacuum cleaner with a small-particle or a high-efficiency particulate air (HEPA) filter.
 Use a damp cloth to clean other surfaces, including the tops of doors, windowsills and window frames.
 If you have allergies, either wear a dust mask or get someone who doesn't have allergies to do this job.
-Change or clean heating and cooling system filters once a month.